-Dependencies allow you to create a hierarchy of rules that depend on each other.
+Dependencies allow you to create a hierarchy of checks that depend on each other.
 This hierarchy is independent of the Folder structure of your Network Monitor configuration.
-Dependencies prevent you and your network administrators from being overwhelmed with notifications when a central router or server goes down.
-Without a dependency configuration, the failure of a central server or device would cause a failure of other servers, and as a result many notifications would be sent out.
+Dependencies prevent you and your network administrators from being overwhelmed with alert notifications when a central router or server goes down.
+Without a dependency configuration, the failure of a central server or device would cause a failure of other servers, and as a result many alert notifications would be sent out.
 There are at least two items involved when configuring dependencies:

 The following example illustrates the use of dependencies:

 Figure 1 shows a configuration with 3 folders in the root:

 When the Internet Gateway fails, all WAN servers will fail, and notifications will be sent out for all WAN servers.
 See also Figure 2 and Figure 3.

 Figure 3: As a result, all WAN servers appear not available.

 From the Tools menu, choose Dependencies..., and make the 'WAN Servers' Folder dependent of the 'Internet Gateway' (figure 4)

 Figure 4: 'WAN Servers' will depend on the Internet Gateway

 Figure 5: As a result, the WAN servers become orange, indicating that a dependee failed.